cbarria/SpinLegends/MULTIPLAYER_SETUP.md

-# Multiplayer Setup - SpinLegends Beyblade
+# Multiplayer Setup - SpinLegends

 ## 🎮 Description
-This project now includes complete multiplayer functionality using Photon PUN 2.
-Players can connect and fight in real-time Beyblade battles.
+This project includes complete multiplayer functionality using Photon PUN 2.
+Players can connect and fight in real-time spinning top battles with dynamic health bars, elegant UI, and smooth network synchronization.

 ## 📋 Prerequisites
 - Unity 2022.3 LTS or higher